How to Help Someone With a Disability

 Some practical examples of talking through your actions when helping someone with a disability:

-“I am standing to your right and I will guide your hand to my elbow and then we can walk together past the intersection.”
+- Helping someone with a vision impairment navigate an intersection: “I am standing to your right, and I will guide your hand to my elbow.
+Then we can walk together past the intersection.”

 Don’t take a rejected offer for help personally.
 Many people with disabilities know when to ask for help and when they can do things on their own and most of them are quite comfortable letting someone know when they could use an extra hand.